Despite Crypto Ban Iran Is Moving Ahead With Local Cryptocurrency Development

 Iran is still moving ahead with plans to develop an experimental local coin, according to a government minister, despite last weeks ban on the cryptocurrency market by central banking authorities.

-Citing fears of associated money laundering, just last week Iran’s central bank prohibited banks in the country from dealing in cryptocurrencies.
-In related financial news, Iran moved this month to formally unify its open market exchange rates and banned money changing outside of banks.
+Citing fears of associated money laundering Just last week Iran’s central bank prohibited banks in the country from dealing in cryptocurrencies.
+In the related financial news, Iran moved this month to formally unify its open market exchange rates and banned money changing outside of banks.

 This update comes after Iran’s youngest minister, Azari-Jahromi said in a tweet in February that his ministry’s Post Bank had been working with local experts on an experimental cryptocurrency model that now appears ready to be presented for review and possible approval.